The Inversion of the Truth: What is the “Gospel”?

 Repeated exposure to vivid fear-laden stories conditions viewers emotionally, not spiritually.
 This mirrors religious control systems, keeping people vigilant, anxious, and dependent on ongoing “warnings” instead of settled in grace (Romans 8:1).

-You should ask these authors: ‘How can you be “dead” and yet speak with a Man who is famously alive?
-If Jesus conquered death so that we might have life, your claim of “talking while dead” creates a theological impossibility.
-Which is it: were you not actually dead, or is He not actually alive?
+If Jesus conquered death so that we will have life, your claim of “talking while dead” creates a theological impossibility.
+Which is it? were you not actually dead, or is He not actually alive?

 In short: